Skip to content

 Two hands lifting a white ceiling manhole cover out of its frame, exposing the dark roof void aboveManhole & accessWhere we get in.
 No manhole, or a tiny one, just means we make access — and make it good again.

-A cast-iron wood heater with a lit fire behind a glass door, on a stone hearth beside a basket of firewoodChimneys & fluesA flue needs roughly 300mm of clearance kept around it, so we work around it carefully.
+A cast-iron wood heater with a lit fire behind a glass door, on a stone hearth beside a basket of firewoodChimneys & fluesA flue needs clearance kept around it, and how much depends on the flue and its maker's instructions — a bare flue can need a lot — so we keep well clear and work around it carefully.

 Two black whirlybird roof vents on a terracotta-tile roof that still needed insulating, because vents alone don't cool a roof, Woodford QLDFans & roof ventsBathroom and kitchen fans, whirlybirds and static vents all get worked around.More